tsunooky/epidots/README.md

 ```

 ### 🦊 Installation Requirement
-For the automatic theming to work with Firefox, you must install the [**Pywalfox**](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) extension.
+For the automatic theming to work with Firefox, you must install [**Pywalfox**](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) extension.

 ---